 An apology letter, referring to the incident as a “Catastrophic Loss Event’, was sent out with an emotional video to all investors to report the loss.
 Meanwhile, Cordier continues to sell a best-selling options trading book he co-wrote in which he touts his options strategies.
 Not surprisingly, he has recently received a spate of negative book reviews warning prospective book buyers since the video went viral.

 Blockchain-based projects like HedgeTrade, which are built using immutable, transparent and secure distributed ledgers, are heralding in a new kind of trading environment.
 Now, the newest and most at risk traders, which are pouring in as cryptocurrencies gain popularity, have a way to get help along the way by experienced traders who are:

 - Accountable if they are incorrect in their trade predictions.

 By offering an additional way for investors to hedge their trades, plus a new avenue for top traders to earn by sharing accurate information with users, HedgeTrade sets the stage for the decentralization of trade predictions.

 Investors, especially in the cryptocurrency space, are increasingly taking investment portfolios into their own hands.
 So it’s even more important that these new investors have safe places to learn about and participate in trading.

 At HedgeTrade, they can purchase a trader’s predictions.
 But contrary to how OptionSellers put their investors at risk, users on the HedgeTrade platform only have to pay for the predictions when the publisher posting the prediction is correct.
-If not, their fees are returned and the trader does not get paid.
+If not, the fees go back and the trader does not get paid.
 Additionally, traders can stake additional HEDG tokens and when correct, they have an opportunity to earn even more.

 Also published on Medium.